brucezztong/ZZTong-Prefabs/README.txt

 RELEASE NOTES: (Newest to Oldest)

 A20.6-ZZ011 - Gave KZMB Radio a better tower.
-Added vacant_lot_01.
+Added lot_vacant_01 and lot_vacant_02.
+Added 8 Rubble and 1 Grave Decor, mostly to Desert, a little to Forest.

 A20.6-ZZ010 - Converted 13 field parts into rural filler and three quests.
 Added Car_Wash_01, Trailer_01, and Trailer_Park_02.
 Added four rural Tiles.